hashicorp/terraform-provider-google/website/docs/r/access_context_manager_access_level.html.markdown

   Device specific restrictions, all restrictions must hold for the Condition to be true.
 If not specified, all devices are allowed.
 Structure is documented below.

+* `regions` -
+  (Optional)
+  The request must originate from one of the provided countries/regions.
+  Format: A valid ISO 3166-1 alpha-2 code.

 The `device_policy` block supports: